Delta is raging. Is it really safe to send kids back to the classroom?

 Allen says without hesitation that children and staff should wear masks in schools.
 (We already know this, even though several states have attempted to bar mask mandates.)

-Beyond that, Allen points to vaccination as a “silver bullet” against delta transmission.
+But even more than that, Allen points to vaccination as a “silver bullet” against delta transmission.
 Everyone who sets foot in a school who can be vaccinated should be vaccinated for COVID-19, just as they are for measles in all 50 states.

 While individual stories of delta breakout cases are scary, Allen urges us to look at the larger trend afoot: We can see in states with high vaccination rates, the delta surge is less pronounced overall.
 There’s also plenty of evidence that, over the past 18 months, COVID-19 has spread very little in schools that took proper safeguards, and the CDC expects students will only be safer as more staff is vaccinated—assuming people get vaccinated.